 Poori Ke Laddu – Poori ke Laddoo is a dry dessert made with poori made with wheat & gram flour and jaggery or sugar.

 Erse – Else is a deep fried sweet flat bread made from wheat flour and jaggery.

 Aanwariya – It is also called amla curry for which first, dried gooseberry buds are roasted in ghee or oil and ground on the cob.
 Then, you dissolve gram flour in water and put this powder of gooseberries in it to cook.
 Common spices like red chilli, cumin, onion and garlic are ground and added after frying in ghee.

 Kodu Til Ka Bhaat – This is a local dish, in which rice is cooked with black sesame seeds.
 The two types of rice widely used in this region are kodu and kudki.

-Bundeli Gosht – Historically, It is was hunted meat cooked with freshly pounded spices.
+Bundeli Gosht – Historically, it was hunted meat cooked with freshly pounded spices.
 This is a speciality of Bundeli royal kitchens for which mutton is cooked with boiled chickpeas and spices.
 Like most dishes from this region, this tastes best when cooked in a clay pot.

 Kadaknath Murgha – The Kadaknath is an Indian breed of chicken local to the Madhya Pradesh area, where it is known as ‘Kali Masi’ as the meat is black in colour.

-Keeme Ki Tikki – Keeme ki Tikki is made with grounded minced lamb and gram lentils cakes that are shallow fried and served with a gooseberry chutney.
+Keeme Ki Tikki – Keeme ki Tikki is made with grounded minced lamb and gram lentil cakes that are shallow fried and served with a gooseberry chutney.